kaaengine/kaa/docs/reference/nodes.rst

     Gets or sets node rotation, in radians.
 There is no capping value, meaning you can set it to values greater than :code:`math.pi*2` or lower than :code:`-math.pi*2`.

+    **IMPORTANT:** Node rotation is always get or set relative to its parent node.
+To get the absolute rotation, use the :ref:`absolute_rotation <Node.absolute_rotation>` property.

     Changing node rotation will make the node rotate around its origin point.
 Read more about :ref:`Node origin points <Node.origin_alignment>`.